Canada's Financial Comparison Guide

 Overall financial health is assessed comprehensively.
 This includes your assets, liabilities, and savings.
 The goal is to ensure you can comfortably afford the mortgage payments.

-BankStrengthsTypical 5-Year Fixed Rate Range* (June 2026)Notes
+BankStrengthsTypical 5-Year Fixed Rate Range* (July 2026)Notes

-TD BankUS cross-border ease4.4-5.4%Good for cross-border banking needs.
+TD BankUS cross-border ease4.5-5.5%Integrated digital banking experience.

-RBCLargest network, relationship discounts4.3-5.3%Offers diverse financial products.
+RBCLargest network, relationship discounts4.4-5.4%Personalized financial guidance.

 20%